Your SoCal Weather Report For Aug 8 - Sept 1: A Hot Start To The Week, Followed By A Slight Cool Down

 - San Gabriel Valley

 Weather forecasters say we're going to be seeing this significant heat until 8 p.m.
-Tuesday and with the high heat comes high fire weather conditions.
+Tuesday for L.A.
+County.
+But over in the Riverside, San Bernardino and Coachella valleys, the high heat will linger until Wednesday 8 p.m.
+With the high heat comes high fire weather conditions.
 Remember to stay hydrated, stay indoors, and check on your loved ones.

 City of L.A. cooling centers